 Mezquite, set on the beach with your choice of sand or wood under your feet with either a lounge couch or ocean-facing tables to sit your party.
-The restaurant has an open wood-burning oven where fish and meats are cooked over hot coals in a 500-year culinary tradition called Zarandeado.
-We could taste how tender this method of cooking made our food.
+The restaurant has an open wood-burning oven where fresh seafood and meats are cooked over hot coals in a 500-year culinary tradition in mexican culture called Zarandeado.
+This was the first time we had ever eaten like this and We could taste how tender this method of cooking made our food.

-The spices soaked right into the meat and coated it with goodness.
-Some nights there's a live band.
+The spices soaked right into this authentic local cuisine and coated it with goodness.
+Some nights there’s a live band.
 On our first night, we got lucky and heard actual musicians playing on their sandy stage.
-It's funny how underappreciated the little things are until they're gone.
+It’s funny how underappreciated the little things are until they’re gone.

 Each drink came with its own glass and its own story.